-Figure 10.
-Bouma's law (continuous line, as in Figure 4a), compared to the increase of the MAR with eccentricity (dashed line; data from Anstis, 1974, Fig. 1).
+increase of the MAR with eccentricity (dashed line; data from Anstis, 1974, Fig. 1).
 The graph is shown at two scales (as in Figure 4 vs. 5), to illustrate that at a large scale the slope difference matters most whereas at a small scale the intercept difference is more important.
+Figure part b has an additional line starting at 1° (dark green) that shows a hypothetical function scaled the same as the acuity function in the graph (see text further below).

-Beware, however, that in a sense we are comparing apples to oranges here: for crowding, the measure is critical distance; target size does not matter much (Tripathy & Cavanagh, 200216; Pelli & Tillman, 2008).
+Beware, however, that in a sense we are comparing apples to oranges here: for crowding, the measure is critical distance; target size does not matter much (Tripathy & Cavanagh, 200227; Pelli & Tillman, 2008).
 For the MAR, in contrast, target size not only matters - it is itself the measure.

-There is a further caveat for the intuition in the direct comparison between crowding and MAR shown in Figure 10, related to the cortical magnification concept: MAR is nicely described by cortical magnification (see Fig. 9 or Fig. 11 in Strasburger et al., 2011).
-Intuitively, one might thus think that the same comparison as in Figure 10 holds between crowding and cortical magnification.
+There is a further caveat for our intuition in the direct comparison between crowding and MAR shown in Figure 10, related to the cortical magnification concept: MAR is nicely described by cortical magnification (see Fig. 9 or Fig. 11 in Strasburger et al., 2011), so one might assume that the same comparison as in Figure 10 holds between crowding and cortical magnification.
 That, however, is not at all the case.
-The reason is that cortical magnification between proportionality and a linear law, explained above (under M1); the linear law requires a non-zero foveal value (which in eq.
-2 would translate to the constant term), which was not specified in Anstis's paper.

-16 "In peripheral vision [at an eccentricity of 9.2° in the lower visual field], a 5-fold change in target size produced less that a 15% change in the spatial extent of interaction".
-(Tripathy & Cavanagh, 2002, Fig. 4 and p.
-2365).

-scaling is (by definition) a scaling concept, where the foveal value of a target's size is the reference, i.e., is the value that is scaled).
-The MAR line in Figure 10 is so shallow because the MAR's foveal value is really tiny (around 0.01°).
-If, however, in some experiment a medium-sized foveal target size is chosen (say 1°), the cortical-magnification-scaled results will be huge, and the slope can by far exceed the increase of crowding's critical distance.
+The reason is that cortical-magnification scaling, or M-scaling, is a scaling concept; the reference for scaling is the foveal size threshold, i.e., it is the foveal value that is scaled.
+Expressed as an equation, slope (in Figure 10) for an M-scaled stimulus is $\theta = S_0/E_2$, where S_0 denotes the foveal threshold value for the task in question.
+The MAR line in Figure 10 is so shallow because the MAR's foveal value is so small (really tiny, around 0.01°).
+If, however, in some experiment the foveal target is medium-sized, say 1°, the cortical-magnification-scaled results will be huge.
+The slope can then by far exceed the increase of crowding's critical distance.
+Figure 10b includes that example; the dark green line starting at 1° and increasing steeply has the same scaling as the acuity function (dashed line) in the same graph (E_2 =0.2°).

-In summary, the decrease of spatial resolution towards the visual periphery is rather modest and is generally overrated in its implications.
-Crowding is generally much more important as a limit to pattern recognition.
-Visualisations of decreased acuity in the visual periphery are often misleading, as are visualisations of crowding.
+Summary 4a.
+In summary for the function's steepness (Misconception 4a), the decrease of spatial resolution towards the visual periphery is rather modest and is generally overrated in its implications.
+Crowding's critical distance, in comparison, does not just increase a little 'more steeply' - the difference is huge.
+Crowding is thus generally much more important as a limit to pattern recognition, even in the foveal area.
+Visualisations of decreased acuity in the visual periphery in textbooks or in the gray literature are often misleading, as are visualisations of crowding.